stianeikeland/bloggr-clj/posts/2014-07-13-banana-phone-clj.md

 Clojure is a Functional First language, and I usually get by simply by passing around native datastructures such as maps, lists and vectors.
-Other than doing some simple Java interop I haven't really deep into the Object-Oriented features of Clojure until now.
+Other than doing some simple Java interop I haven't really dug deep into the Object-Oriented features of Clojure until now.
 But, just because a language is FF doesn't mean that it's OO is weak sauce.